zyedidia/eget/README.md

   -f, --file=          file name to extract
   -q, --quiet          only print essential output
-      --download-only  stop after downloading the asset (no extraction) --asset=         download a specific asset
-  -x                   force the extracted file to be executable
-      --sha256         show the SHA-256 hash of the downloaded asset -v, --version        show version information
+      --download-only  stop after downloading the asset (no extraction) --asset=         download a specific asset containing the given string -x                   force the extracted file to be executable --sha256         show the SHA-256 hash of the downloaded asset -v, --version        show version information